Honouring IWA’s Distinguished Departed Pioneers and

 All these contributed to the significance of the changes occurring in the Board and within membership engagement.
 Just as great; changes were happening in the administration of water systems.

-The implementation of privatisation in the UK led to a re-evaluation and re-working of utility ownership structures and operating performance on a world wide basis but particularly in Australia, France, Germany and the Netherlands.
-With increased emphasis on performance and public accountability invoking new investments in capital works with improved control, a greater emphasis on return on investment this became an era of reform.
+The implementation of privatisation in the UK led to a re-evaluation and re-working of utility ownership structures and operating performance on a worldwide basis but particularly in Australia, France, Germany and the Netherlands.
+With increased emphasis on performance and public accountability invoking new investments in capital works with improved control, and a greater emphasis on return on investment, this became an era of reform.
 Public awareness of the lack of proper ‘best available technology’ infrastructure in some important areas of water, and particularly wastewater, led to the emergence of governance as a key issue.

 In the UK context with Michael Rouse and his UK colleagues foreshadowing changes to management worldwide with the more independently run water and wastewater operations becoming under greater oversight and regulation that more closely resembled their privatised equivalents.